nuxt/website-v2/content/en/guides/features/configuration.md

 ## Extend webpack config

 You can extend nuxt's webpack configuration via the `extend` option in your `nuxt.config.js`.
 The `extend` option of the `build` property is a method that accepts two arguments.
 The first argument is the webpack `config` object exported from nuxt's webpack config.
-The second parameter is a context object with the following boolean properties: `{ isDev, isClient, isServer, loaders }`.
+The second parameter is a context object with the following boolean properties: `isDev`, `isClient`, `isServer` and `loaders`.

 ```js{}[nuxt.config.js]
 export default {